locationtech/geomesa/docs/developer/introduction.rst

 * **geomesa-accumulo**: the implementations of the core Accumulo indexing structures, Accumulo iterators, and the GeoTools interfaces for exposing the functionality as a ``DataStore`` to both application developers and GeoServer.
 Assembles a jar with dependencies that must be distributed to Accumulo tablet servers lib/ext directory or to an HDFS directory where Accumulo's VFSClassLoader can pick it up.
 * **geomesa-accumulo-compute**: utilities for working with distributed computing environments.
 Currently, there are methods for instantiating an Apache Spark Resilient Distributed Dataset from a CQL query against data stored in GeoMesa.
 Eventually, this project will contain bindings for traditional map-reduce processing and other environments.
+* **geomesa-accumulo-gs-plugin**: provides WFS and WMS support for GeoServer.
+Install by extracting into geoserver/WEB-INF/lib/.
 * **geomesa-accumulo-jobs**: map/reduce jobs for maintaining GeoMesa.
 * **geomesa-accumulo-raster**: adds support for ingesting and working with geospatially-referenced raster data in GeoMesa.
 * **geomesa-blobstore**: an Accumulo-based store  designed to store and retrieve files which have spatio-temporal data associated with them.
+* **geomesa-cassandra**: an implementation of GeoMesa on Apache Cassandra.
+* **geomesa-cassandra-gs-plugin**: provides WFS and WMS support for GeoServer.
+Install by extracting into geoserver/WEB-INF/lib/.
 * **geomesa-convert**: a configurable and extensible library for converting data into SimpleFeatures.
 * **geomesa-features**: includes code for serializing SimpleFeatures and custom SimpleFeature implementations designed for GeoMesa.
 * **geomesa-filter**: a library for manipulating and working with GeoTools Filters.
-* **geomesa-gs-plugin**: packages plugins which provide WFS and WMS support for various ``DataStore`` types including Accumulo, BigTable, Kafka, and stream ``DataStore``\ s.
-These are packaged as zip files and can be deployed in GeoServer by extracting their contents into geoserver/WEB-INF/lib/
 * **geomesa-hbase**: an implementation of GeoMesa on HBase and Google Cloud Bigtable.
+* **geomesa-hbase-gs-plugin**: provides WFS and WMS support for GeoServer.
+Install by extracting into geoserver/WEB-INF/lib/.
 * **geomesa-index-api**: common structure and methods for indexing and querying simple features.
 * **geomesa-kafka**: an implementation of GeoMesa in Kafka for maintaining near-real-time caches of streaming data.
+* **geomesa-kafka-gs-plugin**: provides WFS and WMS support for GeoServer.
+Install by extracting into geoserver/WEB-INF/lib/.
 * **geomesa-logger**: logging facade for scala version compatibility.
 * **geomesa-metrics**: extensions and configuration for dropwizard metrics integration.
 * **geomesa-native-api**: a non-GeoTools-based API for persisting and querying data in GeoMesa Accumulo.